qiyf/PredictiveGenome/README.md

 ./example/3-extractEpigenomicsInput.sh
 ```

-Three txt files are generated to provide [`the chromatin state of each polymer bead`](./runMolecularDynamics/inputFiles/epig_input/chromStates/Gm12878/Gm12878_chr1_chromatin_states_From20MbTo45Mb.txt), [`the CTCF binding potency of each polymer bead`](./runMolecularDynamics/inputFiles/epig_input/ctcfSites/Gm12878/Gm12878_chr1_ctcf_position_From20MbTo45Mb.txt), and [`the location of nearest CTCF binding sites for each polymer bead`] (./runMolecularDynamics/inputFiles/epig_input/ctcfSites/Gm12878/Gm12878_chr1_ctcf_index_From20MbTo45Mb.txt).
+Three txt files are generated to provide [`the chromatin state of each polymer bead`](./runMolecularDynamics/inputFiles/epig_input/chromStates/Gm12878/Gm12878_chr1_chromatin_states_From20MbTo45Mb.txt), [`the CTCF binding potency of each polymer bead`](./runMolecularDynamics/inputFiles/epig_input/ctcfSites/Gm12878/Gm12878_chr1_ctcf_position_From20MbTo45Mb.txt), and [`the location of nearest CTCF binding sites for each polymer bead`](./runMolecularDynamics/inputFiles/epig_input/ctcfSites/Gm12878/Gm12878_chr1_ctcf_index_From20MbTo45Mb.txt).
 See [Chromatin States README](./runMolecularDynamics/inputFiles/epig_input/chromStates/README.md) and [CTCF-binding Sites README](./runMolecularDynamics/inputFiles/epig_input/ctcfSites/README.md) for details on file formats and data extraction.

 #### Build LAMMPS input

-Third, one needs to incorporate the epigenomic inputs produced from the last step into a topology file and an input file recognized by LAMMPS.
+Third, one needs to incorporate the epigenomic inputs produced from the step above into a topology file and an input file recognized by LAMMPS.

 ```
 ./example/4-buildLammpsInput.sh